Assembly of European Regions: Historical background

-In 2008, AER established the Youth Regional Network, Europe's first and only platform of regional youth councils, parliaments and organisations.
+In 2008, AER established the Youth Regional Network, Europe's first and only platform of regional youth councils, parliaments, and organizations.

 Definition of "Region"

 According to the AER statutes, in principle the term "region" refers to a territorial authority existing at the level immediately below that of the central government, with its own political representation in the form of an elected regional assembly.

 Members

-Member regions of the Assembly of European Regions come from the following countries:
+Member regions of the Assembly of European Regions are as follows:

+As a result of the Russian invasion of Ukraine in 2022, AER suspended Russian members.